 One of the biggest mistakes people make in their fitness journey is assuming that everyone has the same workout and diet needs.

 Unfortunately, this isn’t the case.
-Everyone really is different, and that means we need to cater to our unique needs.
+Everyone is unique, and that means we need to cater to our specific needs and body types.

 Body Build Types

 There are three main body types that dictate how your body changes through diet and training: endomorph, ectomorph, and mesomorph.
 Your body type isn’t an indicator of your health — it’s just something to keep in mind as you pursue your fitness goals.
 Being able to identify your body type can help you create a lifestyle that’ll help you reach your goals.

 What differentiates these three body build types, or “somatotypes,” is how they are structured morphologically (e.g., wide hip bones, narrow shoulders), and where they tend to hold onto fat and accumulate muscle.
 Because of variations in metabolism (the process through which your body burns calories from food as energy), some people find it easier to lose body fat, whereas others are able to build muscle quicker.